networknext/next/docs/setup_dev_environment.md

 # Setup dev environment

 In this section you will create a new "Development" project in google cloud, then use terraform to setup a development environment instance in this project.
-This environment will use the development artifacts published by previous steps built in semaphoreci from your "dev" branch in github.
-When this section is complete you will have a fully functional network next dev backend running in google cloud.
+This environment will use the development artifacts built and uploaded by semaphoreci from your "dev" branch in github.
+When this section is complete you will have a fully functional network next dev backend running in google cloud as well as a process for developing code changes to this instance.

 1. Create "Development" project in google cloud